 Section 7.
 NOTICE.
 Except as provided in Sections 5 and 6 of this Article III, notice of any special meeting of the Board of Directors shall be delivered personally or by telephone, electronic mail, facsimile transmission, United States mail, or courier to each director at his or her business or residence address.
 Notice by personal delivery, telephone, electronic mail, or facsimile transmission shall be given at least twenty-four (24) hours prior to the meeting.
-Notice by United States mail shall be given at least twenty-four (24) hours prior to the meeting.
 Notice by United States mail shall be given at least two (2) days prior to the meeting.
-Telephone notice shall be deemed to be given when the director or his or her agent is personally given such notice in a telephone call to which the director or his or her agent is party.
-Electronic mail notice shall be deemed to be given upon completion of the transmission of the message to the number given to the Corporation by the director and receipt of a completed answer-back indicating receipt.
-Notice by United States mail shall be deemed to be given upon completion of the deposited when deposited in the United States mail properly addressed, with postage thereon prepaid.
-Notice by courier shall be deemed to be given when deposited in the United States mail properly addressed at, nor the purpose of, any annual, regular, or special meeting of the Board of Directors need be stated in the notice, unless specifically required by statute or these Bylaws.
+Notice by united States mail shall be deemed to be given when the director or his or her agent is personally given such notice in a telephone call to which the director or his or her agent is a party.
+Electronic mail notice shall be deemed to be given upon transmission of the message to the electronic mail address given to the Corporation by the director.
+Facsimile transmission notice shall be deemed to be given upon completion of the transmission of the message to the number given to the Corporation by the director and receipt of a completed answer-back indicating receipt.
+Notice by United States mail shall be deemed to be given when deposited in the United States mail properly addressed, with postage thereon prepaid.
+Notice by courier shall be deemed to be given when deposited with or delivered to a courier properly addressed.
+Neither the business to be transacted at, nor the purpose of, any annual, regular, or special meeting of the Board of Directors need be stated in the notice, unless specifically required by statute or these Bylaws.